 Western Blots

 With fluorescent western blotting you can attach a fluorophore such as Alexa Fluor®, IRDye®, DyLight™ or Qdot® to a secondary or tertiary antibody that binds to your target protein.
-Since these dyes emit different coloured light with high intensity UV, RGB or IR lighting, you can use several fluorescent molecules simultaneously to visualise multiple different proteins all on one blot.
-This gives you the flexibility to multiplex, without the loss of signal due to stripping and re-probing your blot and because fluorescent signals have greater stability over time, your results are linear and more accurate.
+Since these dyes emit different coloured light with high-intensity UV, RGB or IR lighting, you can use several fluorescent molecules simultaneously to visualise multiple proteins on one blot.
+This gives you the flexibility to multiplex without the loss of signal due to stripping and re-probing your blot, and because fluorescent signals have greater stability over time, your results are linear and more accurate.

 Multiplex Protein Gels

 To get away from transferring your proteins to a western blot, you can use secondary antibodies labelled with all the same dyes you would use for fluorescent western blotting directly in the gel to bind to any antibody bound to your target proteins.
-The dyes fluoresce with RGB or IR lighting, so you can detect fusion proteins and protein-protein interaction, as well as protein-DNA or protein-RNA interactions directly in your gel.
+The dyes fluoresce with RGB or IR lighting so that you can detect fusion proteins and protein-protein in, protein-protein interaction, and RNA interactions directly in your gel.

-Using specific filters and HI-LED RGB and IR lighting options you can rapidly image multiplex fluorescence proteins on western blots or in gels with the G:BOX or G:BOX mini systems.
+You can rapidly image multiplex fluorescence proteins on western blots or in gels with the G:BOX or G:BOX mini systems using specific filters and HI-LED RGB and IR lighting options.
 The systems’ GeneSys software automatically selects the best combination of lighting and filters available to image each dye.
 You can then capture one or multiple images of your blot or gel and overlay different colour images.
-This means you can produce one complete picture of all your different fluorescent proteins, without having to strip and re-probe a blot, making visualising and analysing each protein accurately, a simple task.
+This means you can produce one complete picture of all your different fluorescent proteins without having to strip and re-probe a blot, making visualising and analysing each protein accurately simple.